zeta-chain/node/readme.md

 By following these steps, you can efficiently create a release candidate for testnet for QA and validation.
 In the future we will make this automatically deploy to a testnet when a -rc branch is created.
 Currently, raising the proposal to deploy to testnet is a manual process via GovOps repo.

-## Creating a final Release
+## Creating a Release
-Creating a final release is a straightforward process.
+After the Release Candidate has been fully tested, creating a final release for use on public networks is a straightforward process.
 Here are the steps to follow:

 ### Steps
  - Step 1.
 Open a Pull Request (PR): Begin by opening a PR from the release candidate branch (e.g., vx.x.x-rc) to the main branch.